-A system is considered to be clean for oxygen service when internal organic, inorganic, and particulate matters have been extensively removed.
+A system is considered to be clean for oxygen service when internal organic, inorganic, and particulate matters have been removed to meet acceptance criteria.
+See 6.5.4 for guidance on acceptance criteria.
 Removal of contaminants such as greases, oils, thread lubricants, dirt, water, filings, scale, weld spatter, paints, or other foreign material is essential.
-See 6.5.3 for guidance on acceptance criteria.